-Although sablefish are assessed as one population in federal waters off Alaska (seaward of the 3-mile state line), harvest is allocated to discrete geographic regions (management areas) to distribute exploitation throughout their wide geographic range.
-Harvest is managed by NMFS under regulations recommended by the North Pacific Fishery Management Council.
-A total harvest quota, called the acceptable biological catch (ABC) is calculated for the entire GOA, BS, and AI region, and then this ABC is apportioned among six management areas (Fig. 4).
+Although sablefish are assessed as one population in Federal waters off Alaska (seaward of the 3-mile state line), harvest is allocated to discrete geographic regions (management areas) to distribute exploitation throughout their wide geographic range.
+Harvest is managed by the National Marine Fisheries Service (NMFS) under regulations recommended by North Pacific Fishery Management Council.
+A total harvest quota, called the acceptable biological catch (ABC), is calculated for the entire Gulf of Alaska, Bering Sea and Aleutian Islands (GOA, BS, and AI), and then this ABC is apportioned among six management areas (Fig. 1).
 These annual quotas for each area are based on the distribution of biomass among the areas, estimated from annual longline surveys and commercial catches.
-Because of the high movement rates determined by the tag data, it has been shown that apportionments can be flexible to achieve other objectives, while still maintaining spawning biomass.
-The total ABC is derived from a population model that incorporates age composition, growth rates, and survey and commercial catches.
+Because of the high movement rates determined by the tag data, it has been shown that apportionments can be flexible to achieve other objectives, while still maintaining spawning biomass (Heifetz et al. 1997).
+The total ABC is derived from a population model which incorporates age composition, growth rates, and survey and commercial catches (Hanselman et al. 2010).
 Much of the biological information for estimates of these factors comes from annual sablefish longline surveys, observer samples of the fishery, and fishery logbooks, but tagging results can be used as an independent check on these results.